wvwwvwwv/scalable-concurrent-containers/README.md

 ## EBR

 The `ebr` module implements epoch-based reclamation and various types of auxiliary data structures to make use of it safely.
 Its epoch-based reclamation algorithm is similar to that implemented in [crossbeam_epoch](https://docs.rs/crossbeam-epoch/), however users may find it easier to use as the lifetime of an instance is safely managed.
-For instance, `ebr::AtomicArc` and `ebr::Arc` hold a strong reference to the underlying instance, and the instance is automatically passed to the garbage collector when the reference count drops to zero.
+For instance, `ebr::AtomicArc` and `ebr::Shared` hold a strong reference to the underlying instance, and the instance is automatically passed to the garbage collector when the reference count drops to zero.

 ### Memory Overhead